kaeeraa/kaede/docs/README.md

 ## Contributing

-You don't need to know Rust to contribute to this project.
+You don't need a Rust knowledge to contribute to this project.
 Almost everything was written in TypeScript using Tauri API.
 These files will help you:

 - [README for JavaScript-related code](../src/README.md) (the most important one)
 - [README for Rust-related code](../src-tauri/README.md)
 - [Contributing Guidelines](./CONTRIBUTING.md)

-I also add a lot of comments in the code.
+I also leave a lot of comments in the code.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.